Prisma Access

 |

-should create remote networks and IPSec tunnels manually.
-Now, you can onboard a
+you needed to create remote networks and IPSec tunnels manually.
+You can now onboard

-automatically.
-Contact your Palo Alto Networks Account representative to enable this
+Contact your Palo Alto Networks account representative to enable this functionality.

-functionality.
-After you enable this functionality, configure the settings to
+After you enable the automatic creation of tunnels, configure the settings to

 establish the connection between Prisma Access and Cisco Catalyst SD-WAN.
 View the